General Terms and Conditions

 - Wait at least twenty (20) minutes after drinking, eating, or smoking before using the SOBERLINK® device.
 Failure to observe this waiting period may cause inaccurate readings and damage the SOBERLINK® device’s fuel cell sensor.

-- Avoid using the SOBERLINK® device in the presence of substances that contain methyl alcohol, isopropyl alcohol, acetone or any other outside agent that contains alcohol or similar substances, or ingest such substances twenty (20) minutes before using the SOBERLINK® device.
+- Avoid using the SOBERLINK® device in the presence of substances that contain methyl alcohol, isopropyl alcohol, or any other outside agent that contains alcohol or similar substances, or ingest such substances twenty (20) minutes before using the SOBERLINK® device.
 These substances or agents may interfere with test results and yield a false positive, or unreliable, report.
 In most instances, positive test results attributed to a foreign substance or outside agent will dissipate shortly after the initial test, and subsequent retesting will yield test results of 0.00 BrAC.
-In the event of a positive test result believed to be caused by a foreign substance or outside agent, User must continue to retest until there is a compliant result.
-Failing to retest as prompted may be considered a violation of applicable procedures set by the Concerned Parties, monitoring agencies and governing authorities.
+In the event of a positive test result believed to be caused by a foreign substance or outside agent, User must continue to retest as prompted until there is a compliant result.
+Failing to retest as prompted may be considered a violation of testing procedures.
 Examples of common foreign substances or outside agents that may influence test results include, but are not limited to: certain prescription drugs; certain medications and herbal remedies; medicinal alcohol; household cleaners and disinfectants; lotions; body washes; perfumes; colognes; toothpaste; breath fresheners; hand sanitizers; or other alcohol-based hygiene products and inhalants.

 - Prevent outside agents such as perfume, alcohol based substances or hand sanitizers from being stored near the SOBERLINK® device at all times.